DOL Issues Final Federal Overtime Rule

 Currently, an employee who is paid on a salary basis at a threshold that meets or exceeds the current salary threshold of $455/week ($23,660/year) and who meets the duties test of either the executive, administrative or professional (called "EAP exemption") are not subject to the overtime rule.

-The proposed rule, if adopted, would increase the salary thresholds to $679/week ($35,308 if they work the entire year).
-However, the proposed amounts would still be lower than what had previously been set to take effect in 2016 ($913/week or $47,476/ year); it was enjoined in the courts and never became effective.
+The Final Overtime Rule will increase the salary thresholds to $684/week ($35,568 if they work the entire year).
+However, the proposed amounts will still be lower than what had previously been set to take effect in 2016 ($913/week or $47,476/ year); it was enjoined in the courts and never became effective.

 Under the proposed rule, an employer may apply incentive payments including non-discretionary bonuses and/or commissions up to 10 percent of the salary threshold where those payments are paid annually or more frequently.